ubco-W2022T2-data301/project-group-group-23/final_report_group23.md

+**Introduction**

+Through our analytics project, we aim to analyze the impact of Stephen Curry on the game of basketball.
+Specifically, we want to examine how his playing style has contributed to the rise of three-point shooting and the decline of mid-range shooting in the NBA.
+By conducting this research, we will quantify Curry’s abilities and skills through data analysis.
+We also want to show how Curry’s impact on the game has given him a unique place in basketball history.

 **Question 1 + Results**

 My research goal is to analyze Stephen Curry's offensive skills, particularly his incredible three-point shooting, to show why he is one of the greatest basketball players of all time.
 In this research, I hope to demonstrate his particular strengths to a larger audience in an understandable manner.